Can I see the Northern Lights in Autumn?

 Remember, the longer you stay, the higher the chance you’ll see one or more displays.

-Northern Lights over the lakes of Swedish Lapland, Autumn in Swedish Lapland, credit: Graeme Richardson
+Northern Lights over the lakes of Swedish Lapland), credit: Graeme Richardson

 O.K – so you don’ t like the cold!
 Visiting at this time of year, it is usually much warmer than the deep arctic winter, so you won’t normally have to get kitted out in full weather ski-gear.
 You might encounter some snow and it’s not going to be tropical, but jeans and a heavy jacket will usually do the trick – maybe with woolen undergarments.

 You can expect mild and colourful days with frosty nights.
 The fabulous display of autumn leaves add an extra bonus to your holiday, known as the ‘ruska’ season.
-We have several specific Autumn Northern Lights tours that just run in this season, Autumn in Swedish Lapland and Autumn Colours & Aurora Borealis.
+We have several specific Autumn Northern Lights tours that just run in this season.

 Without the snow, however, your daily activities will be very different from the usual Northern Lights holidays.
 Instead of snowmobile riding and dogsledding, you will be generally offered fishing, hiking, kayaking and berry picking excursions.
 Just bear that in mind when you are considering travelling in this period.